Gitika-26/Food-Delivery-and-Demand-Analytics/README.md

 ## Design Notes

-- **Pipelines over ad-hoc preprocessing**: every model (ETA, demand) is wrapped in a `scikit-learn` `Pipeline` bundling preprocessing and the estimator together.
+- **Pipelines**: every model (ETA, demand) is wrapped in a `scikit-learn` `Pipeline` bundling preprocessing and the estimator together.
 This prevents train/test leakage during model comparison and means the saved `.joblib` file is a single, self-contained object — no need to separately track and re-apply a scaler or encoder at inference time.
 - **Ordinal encoding with explicit category order**: rather than one-hot encoding traffic density or weather, the notebook defines an explicit ordinal ranking (e.g. `Low < Medium < High < Jam`) where a natural order exists, preserving that signal for tree-based and linear models alike.
 - **Lag features for demand forecasting**: `Demand_Last_Hour` and `Demand_Yesterday_Same_Hour` let a fairly simple Random Forest capture both short-term momentum and daily seasonality without needing a dedicated time-series model.
 - **Zone-based rather than point-based surge logic**: clustering coordinates into discrete zones keeps the surge system interpretable and operationally simple (a small number of zone-level thresholds) rather than trying to price at the individual delivery level.